etenlab/docs/docs/Applications/docs.md

 # Docs
 ## Description
 You are looking at it.
-It is docusaurus-based documentation on this poject.
+It is docusaurus 2 -based documentation on this poject.

 ## How to Contribute
 You must have installed git and npm in your system.